 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Just as overeating can spoil your weight loss efforts, so can starving yourself with a rice-cake-and-diet-coke diet.
-Deprivation will eventually slow down your metabolism and increase your risk of chronic disease.
+“Just as overeating can spoil your weight loss efforts, so can starving yourself with a rice-cake-and-diet-soda diet,” Kippen says.

 Repeatedly gaining and losing weight — called weight cycling — is a common outcome of yo-yo dieting.
-According to a 2010 review, weight cycling may be linked to chronic inflammation and thus, increase your risk of chronic disease.
+Weight cycling may be linked to chronic inflammation and can increase your risk of chronic disease.

 2. Look beyond the number of calories

 Eating for a healthy, vigorous life involves more than merely adding up daily calories or points.
-Food is so much more than numbers!

-Choose foods based on their nutrient density — meaning foods with valuable calories, packed with plenty of vitamins, minerals, fiber, protein, and healthy fats.
+Choose foods based on their nutrient density — meaning foods with valuable calories, packed with plenty of vitamins, minerals, fiber, protein and healthy fats.

-Nutrient-rich foods provide the information your cells need to function, and may help prevent disease.
+Nutrient-rich foods provide the information your cells need to function and may help prevent disease.
 Best of all, they also make you feel more satisfied!

-3. Don’t substitute veggie chips for veggies
+3. Don’t substitute veggie-based foods for veggies

 4. Choose whole fruit instead of juice